-AVID students in Asheville City Schools are in grades 6-12.
-Students and their families make up the core of the AVID program, and there are several opportunities each year for meeting with families to talk about AVID expectations, student successes, and how to help students prepare for college.
+Students in grades 6-12 and their families make up the core of the AVID program, and there are several opportunities each year for meeting with families to talk about AVID expectations, student successes, and how to help students prepare for college.
 At the end of each academic year, AVID sponsors a family and community banquet to honor gradating seniors and rising freshmen.
 Most AVID students will be the first in their families to graduate from a four-year college or university, and we are especially proud of our first generation of AVID students who have completed college!

 AVID On Campus at UNC Asheville

 Each year, UNC Asheville sponsors campus visits for AVID students in Asheville City Schools and from AVID schools in our region.
 Students attend college classes, participate in workshops, tour campus, and experience what life is like on a college campus.
 For two weeks in June, Asheville AVID students have the opportunity to participate in AVID Summer Bridge, an enrichment program focusing on the transition between middle and high school.

 Several of our AVID tutors, upon graduating from UNC Asheville, have continued to work with Asheville City Schools as teachers.
 Many former AVID tutors are now teaching across the state and beyond.
 We are excited to claim several UNC Asheville graduates who completed the AVID program in Asheville City Schools.